 www.freecycle.org – A neighborhood driven internet based site that allows you to post what you need to get rid of for free!
 And, you can request a need and there is a good chance that someone in your neighborhood has it and wants to get rid of it…also for free.
 Nice.

 www.earth911.org – Just type in what you want to recycle and your zip code and they give you the place you need to take it. easy!
 I had a question about recycling incandenscent light bulbs but there was no information on the site.
 I emailed someone and, no kidding, got this great detailed response about why the old school, incandescent light bulbs are not able to be recycled.
 Personalized service!

 Garage sale – Get rid of loads of stuff at once.
 Remember that bargining is in the spirit of the garage sale.
-You may remember how you spent $80 on a set of utencils but the customer doesn’t know that and most importantly, doesn’t care.
-All they know is that they are at a garage sale and they want a bargin.
+You may remember how you spent $80 on a set of utensils but the customer doesn’t know that and most importantly, doesn’t care.
+All they know is that they are at a garage sale and they want a bargain.
 Give it to them.

 college kids – What college kid doesn’t need a microwave, coffee mugs and milk crates.

 neighborhood listserv – You can find out if your neighborhood has one by going to your city website.
 I belong to 2 since I live right on the border.
 Postings include, free plant cuttings, neighborhood meetings, newsletters from our mayor and council people, events, lost pets (and found again!), suspicious behavior and on and on.

 friends – I just attended a clothing swap with 12 other women and got rid of 8 shirts!
 All that doesn’t get chosen goes to Good Will or Salvation Army.